rsnakeactual/cvedata/presentation.md

 ---

-# CVSS v3 Favors Certain Values, Eg: 7.8 and 7.5 and Disfavors 0.1-1.5 & 9.5.
+# CVSS v3 Favors Certain Values

+Eg: 7.8 and 7.5 and Disfavors 0.1-1.5 & 9.5.

 ![](https://cvedata.com/images/cvss_score_distribution_comparison_v3.png)

 ---

-# A Quick Aside About 2.0 Distribution (the Average Was Better but Overall It Was Worse)
+# A Quick Aside About 2.0 Distribution

-==This is a static graph==
+The average was better but overall it was worse.  ==This is a static graph==

 ![](https://cvedata.com/images/cvss_score_mathematical_probability_v20.png)